pypa/pip/docs/cookbook.rst

 compatible pre-build package is available, many Linux users will prefer to always compile their own anyway.

-On Windows the case for binary wheels on pypi is stronger both because Windows machines are much more uniform than Linux and because it's harder for the end user to compile their own.
-Windows-compatible wheels uploaded to pypi should be compatible with the Python distributions downloaded from http://python.org/.
+On Windows and Mac, the case for binary wheels on pypi is stronger due to the systems being much more uniform than Linux and because it's harder for the end user to compile their own.
+Windows and Mac wheels uploaded to pypi should be compatible with the Python distributions downloaded from http://python.org/.
 If you already upload other binary formats to pypi, upload wheels as well.
 Unlike the older formats, wheels are compatible with virtual environments.

 .. _`Downloading Archives`: